microsoft/service-fabric-explorer/README.md

 ## Developer Help and Documentation

-Service Fabric Explorer consists of two main components, an Angular based application (Sfx) and an Electron part to host the Angular application (Sfx-Stanalone).
+Service Fabric Explorer consists of two main components, an AngularJS based application (Sfx) and an Electron part to host the AngularJS application (Sfx-Standalone).

 ### Preparing the development machine